SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 24 February, 2026 at 23:44:13
+# Last Refreshed - 25 February, 2026 at 23:42:18
 The Latest Activity was a VirtualRide -

-<b>☁️ Zwift - Loop de Loop in Watopia</b>
+<b>☁️ Zwift - Kaze Kicker in Makuri Islands</b>

-which happened on 22 February, 2026 at 13:43:48
+which happened on 25 February, 2026 at 17:10:09

-Which is 0 years, 0 months, 2 days, 10 hours and 0 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 32 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17484272063
+You can see it here https://www.strava.com/activities/17521034855

 ## Number of Rides
 How many rides have I done each year?